DanielJohnBenton/Sacred/README.md

 # More examples

-## Cat program
+## Cat program - integers

 A [cat program](https://esolangs.org/wiki/Cat_program) writes its input directly to its output.
-This will keep running until the user enters 0.
+This will keep taking integers as input until the user enters 0.

 ```
 ()										; set [0] to 1